Tengyur: The Bön Tengyur

 The Tibetan Bön religion, under the influence of Buddhism, also has its canon literature divided into two sections called the Kangyur and Tengyur but the number and contents of the collection are not yet fully known.
-Apparently, Bön began to take more on a literary form about the time Buddhism began to enter Tibet, although it could have had some written register some time before that.
+Apparently, Bön began to take on a more literary form about the time Buddhism began to enter Tibet, although it could have had some written records some time before that.